rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 # Conclusions
 {: .bigh}

-After writing and reflecting on the above, I think it's pretty clear to me that there are certain patterns that have upheld in terms of improving health and happiness.
-Some obvious ones are frequency of social interaction, quality and intellectual engagement of academic course loads, and solid teams and mentorship to work with.
-Some which seem obvious now, but clearly were not in retrospect, are quantity of time outdoors and consistency of physical activity.
-Clearly, I was hanging out with friends and playing games quite a bit, but why didn't I do those _outside_?
+After writing and reflecting on the above, I think it's pretty clear to me that there are certain patterns that have held up in terms of improving health and happiness.
+Some obvious ones are the frequency of social interaction, the quality and intellectual engagement of academic course loads, and having solid teams and mentorship to work with.

+Some that seem obvious now but clearly were not in retrospect include the quantity of time spent outdoors and the consistency of physical activity.
+Clearly, I was hanging out with friends and playing games quite a bit, but why didn't I do those activities _outside_?
 Smh.

-There are also some things I spent a lot of energy on, which given my current path, seem wasted, but wasn't quite so clear at the time.
-A solid few quarters spent on genomics research and learning computational approaches in biology/chemistry, which I'll likely never use.
-But, these types of things I suppose, are only clear in hindsight.
-Between my FB internship and genomics research, I realize that quitting was certainly the right move, but in the future it might be better to bias _further_ towards quitting earlier[^3].
-Likewise, I realize now, that classes/internships which I expected to be jokes in advance...usually were in fact wastes of time (surprising, right?).
-And the only thing I got out of it was deceiving myself unfortunately.
-Finally, I recognize now that herd mentality and paths of least resistance are more of a force in my life than I originally thought, and I should actively try to combat these biases in how I spend my currently allocate time and in my plans for the future.
+There are also some things I spent a lot of energy on that, given my current path, seem wasted, but weren't quite so clear at the time.
+I spent a solid few quarters on genomics research and learning computational approaches in biology/chemistry, which I'll likely never use.
+But, these types of things, I suppose, are only clear in hindsight.
+Between my FB internship and genomics research, I realize that quitting was certainly the right move, but in the future, it might be better to bias even more towards quitting earlier[^3].
+Likewise, I now realize that classes/internships which I expected to be fluff in advance... usually were, in fact, wastes of time (surprising, right?).
+And the only thing I got out of it was deceiving myself, unfortunately.
+Finally, recognizing now that herd mentality and paths of least resistance are more of a force in my life than I originally thought, and that I should actively try to combat these biases in how I currently allocate my time and in my plans for the future.

-Taking this time to write down thoughts and self-reflect in itself has been quite rewarding, and I hope anyone who reads this may find it as insightful for themselves on approaches to replicate or avoid as I have.
+Taking this time to write down thoughts and self-reflect in itself has been quite rewarding, and I hope anyone who reads this may find it as insightful for themselves in terms of approaches to replicate or avoid, as I have.